-Caution: This Romantic Sex Story contains strong sexual content, including Ma/Fa, Consensual, Heterosexual, Paranormal,
+Caution: This Romantic Sex Story contains strong sexual content, including Ma/Fa, Consensual, Romantic, Heterosexual, Fiction, Paranormal, Oral Sex,

 Ron sat at his laptop and began searching Google for a technical manual.
 An instant message popped up.